-Figure \ref{fig:widefield_3D_SIM} (b) showed that \emph{ast2 MLAO} corrected most quickly; \emph{2N MLAO} corrected to a similar level but required more sample exposures; \emph{3N MLAO} was less effective.
+Figure \ref{fig:widefield_3D_SIM} (b) showed that \emph{ast2 MLAO} corrected most quickly; \emph{2N MLAO} corrected similarly as \emph{3N MLAO} and were less effective.
 Figure \ref{fig:widefield_3D_SIM} (a) showed the effectiveness of correction on raw and deconvolved widefield images.
-Part iii showed the changes in image spectrum after correction.
+The third column showed the changes in image spectrum of the widefield images after correction.
 The dashed line shows a threshold where signal falls below the noise level.
-It can be seen that both (C) \emph{ast2 MLAO} and (D) \emph{2N MLAO} increased high frequency content compared to (A) before AO correction and (B) after \emph{3N conv} corrections.
+It can be seen that all three methods increased high frequency content compared to (A) before AO correction.
 Figure \ref{fig:widefield_3D_SIM} (c) and (d) showed the images after 3D SIM reconstruction.
-It can be clearly seen that when by-passing AO (i), there was strong artefacts due to aberrations.
+It can be clearly seen that when by-passing AO (left hand side), there were strong artefacts due to aberrations.
 After correcting using five iterations of \emph{2N MLAO}, artefacts were suppressed and z-resolution was improved (see sections through line 1 and 2 in Figure \ref{fig:widefield_3D_SIM} (d))